backbonesk/chaching/README.md

 * [PayPal](http://www.paypal.com) -- PayPal (Europe) S.à r.l. et Cie, S.C.A.

+* [BenefitPlus](https://www.benefit-plus.eu/sk/pre-partnerov/) -- Benefit Management s.r.o.

-The current version of the library is v0.20.3 and requires PHP 5.4 or PHP 7+ to work.
+The current version of the library is v0.21.0 and requires PHP 5.4 or PHP 7+ to work.
 Even though there are things to make better, it is already being used in production without any sort of problems.

 Chaching library is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).